rcMarty/ChaosLab/readme.md

-# 🧠 NeuroChaos – Neural Networks, Fractals, and Chaos
+# 🧠 ChaosLab – Neural Networks, Fractals, and Chaos

 📌 **All in One Project** for experimenting with **neural networks, fractal geometry, cellular automata, and chaotic systems**.
 This project is part of the **Unconventional Algorithms and Computation** course at VŠB-TU Ostrava.